oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 `Tunnel`, and `Building` types.
 The latter three types are grouped under the abstract `Construction` type which groups the subtypes.
 As with the extension for `OpenSpace`, all of the extensions for these new subtypes assign unique field IDs for the added fields.
+The same is true for the subtypes of `Road` (see the full JIDL in Appendix E.2 for details).

 ```
 Road = Record extends(Location) abstract                // essential information about any road